How to help take control of your career

 Talking to others and learning about the nature of the work they do can also increase your awareness of career options.
 Speaking to people you already know can be helpful, but developing relationships outside your existing social circle will expose you to new career ideas.
 Through self-reflection, research and conversations, you might discover a new interest.
 Follow that hunch and pursue conversations by attending meetups, local chapter meetings of relevant professional associations or alumni association events.

 Taking consistent action to clarify your goals is the key to making this process work for you, but you don’t have to do it alone.
 Seek out help from mentors, supervisors or the new network of professionals you’ve met in your desired career.
-University of Phoenix students and alumni can enlist the help of a credentialed career coach for guidance and support.
-Having a professional career coach in your corner can give you the motivation and know-how to navigate this career discovery process.
+University of Phoenix students and alumni can enlist the help of a credentialed career advisor for guidance and support.
+Having a professional career advisor in your corner can give you the motivation and know-how to navigate this career discovery process.

 With clear career goals, you can identify the skills, experiences and credentials to be competitive in the market.
 Seek out opportunities to practice and apply the skills you want to be known for, so you’ll have tangible experience, not just theoretical knowledge.
 Document your successes by treating your resume and LinkedIn profile as a living record, updating them at least twice a year with concrete, quantifiable achievements.